 /Contact resource from Salesforce mapped to fields in a CO called

 lastName into a single field called

 name.
 Or tackle even more complicated issues like transforming a number based priority value (1-10) to a descriptor based value (low, medium, or high).

-You define the fields in common objects within a hierarchy that includes three levels: organization, account, and instance.
-Only users at the organization level can create common objects, while users at other levels can configure the common objects for specific transformations.
+You define the fields in COs within a hierarchy that includes three levels: organization, account, and instance.
+Only users at the organization level can create COs, while users at other levels can configure the COs for specific transformations.

 - The organization is the highest level.
-A common object built at this level represents a template that you can use for all accounts within your organization.
+A CO built at this level represents a template that you can use for all accounts within your organization.

 - The account is the next highest level.
 Accounts typically represent your customers.
 Transformations at the account level are shared by all users associated with a specific account.

 - The instance is the most granular level.
 Transformations that you or other users create at this level apply only to a specific connector instance.

 To help you understand COs, review the definitions in this section.